New heat pump technology is ready for your freezing winter, and it can heat your home with much less electricity than a standard heating option.

 In short?
 Like so many of us, the heat pump is still haunted by its poor choices in the 1980s and 90s.

-But here’s the thing: Heat pumps have gotten so much better since they were invented, and the new models are more than capable of handling whatever your winter can deal out—even if you have a large, old house.
+But here’s the thing: Heat pumps have gotten so much better since they were invented, and the new cold climate and high-performance models are more than capable of handling whatever your winter can deal out—even if you have a large, old house.

 Let’s look at why.